expyriment/dataintegrityfingerprint-python/paper.md

 # Summary

-We here present the reference implementation of the _Data Integrity Fingerprint [DIF; @DIF]_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF].
+We here present the Python reference implementation of the _Data Integrity Fingerprint [DIF; @DIF]_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF].
 The software can be used via the command line, via a graphical user interface, or as a Python library for